 He said members of the group were receiving directives from other brotherhood figures in Syria and Egypt.

 Mahadeen rejected the claim, saying that while there were Islamists among the protesters, there were also others from leftist groups and independents.

 One man died of a heart attack in Friday's protests, officials said.
 Among those calling for the dismissal of government officials were family members of the 56-year-old protester.

 The brothers and sons of Fakhri Jamil blamed the heart attack on beatings they say he sustained from security forces and "thugs."

-Meanwhile, Jordanian Interior Minister Saad Hayel Srour and Gen. Hussain al-Majali, the head of Jordan's Public Security Department, told reporters Saturday that gatherings such as Friday's, which occupy a main area and disrupt day-to-day activities, will not be tolerated.
-Security forces have allowed peaceful protests in the kingdom for more than 12 weeks, the two said.
+The officials said gatherings such as the one held Friday that occupy a main area and disrupt life will not be tolerated, adding that security forces have allowed peaceful protests in the kingdom for more than 12 weeks.